 - BETTER opportunities for a promising future

-Horizons is a nonprofit organization funded through foundation grants and people who care about children, education and our community.
-Donors that generously give $1,000 or more are designated to be a Horizons Hero.
+Horizons is a nonprofit organization funded through foundation grants, fundraising and people who care about children, education and our community.
+Donors that generously give $1,000 or more are designated to be Horizons Heroes.
 These special friends are the backbone of our organization.
 All levels of support, however, are appreciated and valued.

 I support Horizons because . . . as an elementary school principal whose students are served by the Horizons program, I have witnessed the impact the program makes on students academically.
 I have also seen first-hand the excitement that the program brings to the children.
 Our students look forward to returning year after year.